 - They use Pino, the best logger framework around, nearly removing the cost of finding critical issues.

 - It’s developer-friendly, without compromising on security and performance, helping developers achieve more with less code.

 What is Kong?

-Kong is an open-source API Layer, Gateway or Middleware which has better scalability.
+Kong is an open-source API Layer, Gateway or Middleware which has better scalability as a web development solution.
 It is a platform for developers and enterprise architects to connect, secure, and extend their services.
 Still, its best use is to facilitate the flow of information between all services within the software system.
-Kong manages the full API lifecycle, and every request to the backend API will hit Kong first before sending it to the final API when it’s active.
+Kong manages the full open-source API lifecycle, and every request to the backend API will hit Kong first before sending it to the final API when it’s active.
 The diagram below shows how Kong plays a middleware role between the client application and distributed backend services.

 Kong vs Legacy API Management Systems

 In an earlier era of software development, Legacy API Management web solutions helped address an essential problem: How can developers provide access to externally consumable third-party APIs?
 Initially, software applications were fundamentally monolithic in design, and intra-function calls were handling the internal communication between different, rather than external open-source APIs.
 Kong has resolved these communication challenges, being built on a lightweight proxy to deliver unparalleled latency, performance, and scalability for all microservice applications regardless of where they run.
 It also allows you to control API traffic with Kong’s plugin architecture.

 - Scalable: By adding more parallel machines, Kong servers can quickly scale horizontally to make full use of its web development solutions.
 It’s also possible to upgrade the overall system to handle any load while keeping latency low.

 - Modular: By adding new plugins, Kong can be modularized and easily configured with the RESTful Admin API.